BeSpunky/angular-google-maps/wiki/Basic-Concepts.md

 * The native object
 * A simplified transformed version of the native event args.

 All at hand, so you don't have to transform, produce or fetch anything yourself.

+> To use the event data object, pass the `$event` object to your event handlers.

 ## Example
 ```html